ilneill/easiTM1638/README.md

 * Supports 7-Segment LED displays of up to 8 digits (+dps) using the TM1638.
 * Supports up to 8 LEDs and 8 buttons, as found on the "LED&KEY" TM1638 based module.
-* Uses only the fixed addressing modes of the TM1638 chip.
+* Primarily uses only the fixed addressing mode of the TM1638 chip.
 * Has functions to easily display defined characters and 8, 12 and 16 bit numbers in decimal or hex digits.
 * Has functions to easily write to the LEDs and read the buttons of the "LED&KEY" TM1638 based module.